Yash-Jain-1503/Frontend-assignment/README.md

 # Getting Started
-Install node.js in your loacal desktop.
+Install node.js in your local desktop.
 In the project directory, you can run:

 ### `npm install`